6estates/idp-tutorial/frontend/README.md

 ```

 ### Test
-Open a browser, enter the Url: http://localhost:8080/ , then you will see the following dashboard if you build this project successfully!
+Open a browser and enter the Url: http://localhost:8080/ , you will see the following dashboard if you have built this project successfully!
 ![screenshot](../imgs/screenshot.png)